Safe Niños: Healing Treasure

 Healing Treasure is an immersive healing spatial design project developed for COANIQUEM’s satellite campus in Antofagasta, Chile.
 The project brings illustration beyond 2D pages, where character design and environmental graphics are used to form a new holistic narrative strategy for burn patients to overcome their fear and anxiety.

 Every year, more than 7 million children across Latin America are victims of burn accidents.
 In Chile alone, 100,000 burn accidents occur, with the majority involving children under 5 years of age.
 Burn injuries are the third-leading cause of death in children under 15 years old.

-This form of immersive storytelling connects users and stakeholders through digital, physical, and emotional interactions that heightens the value of community and family for COANIQUEM.
-The design not only highlights a magical and adventurous experience, but also alludes to Antofagasta’s unique cultural, geographical and social context.
+Immersive storytelling connects users and stakeholders through digital, physical, and emotional interactions that heighten the value of the community.
+This design not only highlights a magical and adventurous experience, but also alludes to Antofagasta’s unique cultural, geographical, and social context.

 The project seeks to provide confidence for the patients to take charge of their own healing journey, and find joy after a traumatic experience through a sense of control and self-sufficiency.